-Complete details of our Academic Program will be provided in your full documentation package, however, as noted in the detailed itinerary, the program will include the following -
+Complete details of our Academic Program will be provided in your full documentation package, however, as noted in the detailed itinerary, the varied program, suitable for all health care practitioners, will include the following -

-- Medical tour of Regional Cuzco Hospital, Cuzco to meet with local doctors and learn about the Peruvian medical system - Shaman presentation, using local herbs & explanation of the natural medicine used by Peruvian ancestors, Cuzco - Academic Conference on board M/V Santa Cruz with lectures by Canadian & Ecuadorian medical experts & interactive discussions - Visit to the ship's hospital on the M/V Santa Cruz to learn about common onboard medical issues - Medical tour of Otavalo Provincial Hospital, Otavalo to meet with local doctors and learn about the Ecuadorian medical system
+- Medical tour of Hospital Nacional "Adolfo Guevara Velasco" Essalud, Cuzco to meet with local doctors and learn about the Peruvian medical system - Visit the Casa del Sol medical center (Cuzco) which integrates traditional, natural, Andean and modern medicines - Hospital San Luis de Otavalo, Otavalo to meet with local doctors and learn about the Ecuadorian medical system - Academic Conference on board M/N Santa Cruz II with lectures by Canadian & Ecuadorian medical experts & interactive discussions - Visit to the ship's hospital on the M/N Santa Cruz II to review its facilities and learn about common onboard medical issues and ship's emergency procedures from the ship's doctor

-In addition, any physician who would like to make a short presentation at the Academic Conference on board the Santa Cruz II in the Galapagos, should register their interest by completing the relevant section of the program registration form and our Group Director, and Principal of Doctots-on-Tour, Ian Rayment (e: ianr@doctorsontour.ca, tel: 1-855-DOC-TOUT (362-8687), will contact you directly.
+In addition, any physician who would like to make a short presentation at the Academic Conference on board the Santa Cruz II in the Galapagos should register their interest by completing the relevant section of the program registration form and the Group Medical Director, Dr. Aly Abdulla (e: kingsway@doctor.com) will contact you directly.